pushkarhelge/Stock-Price-Drop-Notifier/readme.md

 # Future Improvements

 * User authentication: Currently, the project sends email notifications to all the users in the database.
-To make it more secure, you can add user authentication and allow only registered users to receive the notifications.
+To make it more secure, user authentication can be added and allow only registered users to receive the notifications.

-* Customize email template: You can provide an option for the users to customize the email notification template as per their preference.
+* Customize email template: An option can be provided to the users to customize the email notification template as per their preference.

 * Support for more stocks: Currently, the project scrapes the data of 52-week low stocks from only one website.
-You can enhance it to scrape data from multiple websites and add more stocks to the notification list.
+It can be enhanced to scrape data from multiple websites and add more stocks to the notification list.

-* Real-time updates: Instead of running the project at a specified interval, you can implement real-time updates.
-For this, you can use websockets to listen for updates and notify the users immediately.
+* Real-time updates: Instead of running the project at a specified interval, it can be implemented in real-time for regular updates.
+For this websockets can be used to listen for updates and notify the users immediately.

-* Analytics and Insights: You can add analytics to the project to track the performance of stocks, user engagement, and open rates of the email notifications.
+* Analytics and Insights: Analytics can be added to the project to track the performance of stocks, user engagement, and open rates of the email notifications.
 This will provide insights on which stocks are being watched the most and which emails are getting the most attention

 #

 To contribute to the project, you can open a pull request with your changes.
 If you have any questions or issues, feel free to reach out to me at pushkarhelge7777@gmail.com.

 ## Thank you for taking the time to read!